 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2016, the Company had working capital of \$14,127,503.
-Subsequent to December 31, 2016, the Company received \$3,992,799, a portion of the third and final tranche of CPRIT funding of \$5,422,000 (Note 18), which has been recorded as receivable at December 31, 2016.
+As at March 31, 2017, the Company had working capital of \$9,672,017.
+During the period ended March 31, 2017, the Company received \$5,192,799, a portion of the third and final tranche of CPRIT funding of \$5,422,000 (Note 16), which has been recorded as research and development recoveries in profit and loss.
 The SVB Term Loan is repayable over 33 months following an interest-only period ending December 31, 2017.
 The Company does not generate revenue and will be reliant on external financing to fund operations and repay the SVB Term Loan.
 Debt and equity financing is dependent on market conditions and may not be available on favorable terms.
 The CPRIT grant is dependent on the Company completing all the milestones (Note 16).